beduffy/lerobot_notebook_pipeline/plan.md

 - What is the reason why ACT needs longer training etc?
 Can we just add noise to all data and it will be more robust to getting exact overfitting? action noise?
 Later can I move cube to different positions how many positions do you need between? how do NNs interpolate?
+- TODO i cannot specify root folder because of huggingface caching issues... that sucks for folder structure but works
+- decide between train_ultimate or split or whatever.

 - I wanted to deeply understand everything (with notebook training)
     - even though cube is in same place for 10 episodes, could training on 1 episode make it good?